 ID Tip: bring a change of clothes if your going somewhere afterwards as it can get a bit sweaty fighting.
 If you want to look dashing we have ID branded t-shirts and hoodies available.

 Attendance at all sessions is very important.
 If there is a date you cannot make please let us know at the earliest possible moment.
-We will endeavor to facilitate reasonable requests but it is not always possible to catch up missed work and other students can be affected by absence.
+We will endeavour to facilitate reasonable requests but it is not always possible to catch up missed work and other students can be affected by absence.

-Not meeting the minimum hours required by the accrediting academies will result in you not being able to take the exam.
+For accredited courses, not meeting the minimum hours required by the accrediting academies will result in you not being able to take the exam.

 If absences result in you being unable to complete the course we reserve the right to cancel or defer your place and you may lose your deposit or the full course fee.